 The world is one massive melting pot, and modern technology allows people to connect like never before.
 As your kids grow, they are likely to notice differences in the environment and the community.
 Many kids will begin to ask questions and point out variations.
 This can be embarrassing for parents, especially if their youngster is speaking loudly or pointing in public.
-The answer to this situation lies in preparation and communication, starting at an early age.
+The answer to this situation lies in preparation and communication, to teach your children bout diversity starting at an early age.

 Here are six ways to teach your children about diversity.